evgeny-kirichuk/books-shop/README.md

 # Extra features:

-- auto themenig
-- service worker
-- offline mode and message
--
+- Auto theming.
+The color scheme automatically matches the dark or light system theme.
+- Service-Worker with production mode allows to store frontend static files in browser and use them even without an internet connection.
+- Offline mode.
+If you turn the network off, you can still refresh the page and interact with the app.
+- Atomic components structure is easy to use and scale.

+  You can read more about my view of react apps in [my article](https://medium.com/@kirichuk/7-must-have-features-for-any-react-app-10b086038d9a)

+- In-memory cache for third-party dependent requests allows you to not wait for long requests each time.

+<br/><br/>

-future improvements:
+# Future improvements:

-- add pagination as now the app shows only 20 most relevant results.
+- Add pagination, as now the app shows only the 20 most relevant results.
-- add typescript to the backend
+- Add TypeScript to the backend.
-- add swagger to the backend to build an openApi schema and use converter to build types for the front-end app from the openApi schema.
+- Add swagger to the backend to build an openApi schema and use the converter to build types for the front-end app from the openApi schema.
 So we have a contract between tiers.
+- Add a global state manager to the frontend so it's simpler to scale the app.
+- Optimize Docker Compose to install server dependencies after the container starts.